The Starjack Partners – two completely different women who could not be more alike

 Deborah Louise Robinson - Mini Biography:

 Deborah is an award-winning WGGB, WGA screenwriter, film producer, and director.
 Following a successful career in senior management, Deborah worked as a film critic, and this saw her reviews published internationally in many top newspapers and magazines.
-Additionally, she has written screenplays across all genres, with half of them now in development with production companies in the UK and the US.
+Additionally, she has written screenplays of all genres, with half of them now in development with production companies in the UK and the US.

 Last Will and Embezzlement, the feature-length documentary starring Hollywood icon Mickey Rooney, was Deborah’s directorial début.
 The film premièred in Manhattan on 13th April 2012.

 A staunch believer in nonconformity, she advocates passionately for everyone’s right of expression of individuality, uniqueness, and talent.
 Deborah is a featured speaker in a national program to inspire and motivate young people in schools and colleges.
-This program’s short film is now part of the ‘Positive ID’ exhibition at Leeds Museum.
+This program’s short film was part of the ‘Positive ID’ exhibition at Leeds Museum.

 Deborah now runs her own production company, Starjack Entertainment, with her business partner Pamela S. K. Glasner and the company has a slate of films across all genres.